psychoinformatics-de/rdm-course/_episodes/91-branching.md

 ## The true power in collaborative scenarios

-While branching seems powerful, the end result of the timeline travelling we performed above may be a bit underwhelming because what this process ends in is the very same timeline as when working on the very same branch.
+While branching seems powerful, the end result of the timeline travelling performed above may be a bit underwhelming because what this process ends in is the very same timeline as when working on the very same branch.
 Just its visualization is slightly more complex:

 <a href="{{ page.root }}/fig/branching/tig-branches.png">